Celebrate MLK Jr. Day Across Michigan

 - Southeast Michigan: Participate in a peace walk or attend MLK Day at the Charles H. Wright Museum of African American History.

 - Grand Rapids: Attend the Urban League of West Michigan’s annual breakfast or take part in one of many events taking place at Grand Valley State University.

-- Lansing: The 34th annual Dr. Martin Luther King, Jr. Holiday Luncheon takes place at the Lansing Center with a keynote speech by Governor L. Douglas Wilder.
+- Lansing: The 35th annual Dr. Martin Luther King, Jr. Holiday Luncheon takes place at the Lansing Center with a keynote speech by Congressman John Lewis.

 - Ypsilanti: Many events are planned during Eastern Michigan University’s annual celebration.

 - Marquette: Northern Michigan University will honor King with a number of ways to volunteer during a day of service.

 - Kalamazoo: A community-wide day of service is planned in Kalamazoo.